Home

 Complex carbs are usually found in vegetables, fruits, seeds, grains and nuts.

-But we cannot take GI as the only measure of whether a carbohydrate that we choose will help us lose fat or not is because GI does not take into account the different ways in which the body handles complex carbohydrates from starches like brown rice (or grains like oatmeal) vs. a simple carbohydrate like an apple.
-In other words most foods classed as complex carb will have low GI, but there are exceptions like certain fruits.
+But we cannot take GI as the only measure of whether a carbohydrate that we choose will help us lose fat or not, is because GI does not take into account the different ways in which the body handles complex carbohydrates from starches like brown rice or grains like oatmeal vs. a simple carbohydrate like an apple.
+In other words most foods classed as complex carbohydrate will have low GI values, but there are exceptions like certain fruits.

 Return from Complex Carbohydrates to Glycemic Index home page